Tips for Nurturing an Engaged Social Community

 What is really at the heart of an engaged community is the content that you post.
 Yes, you want to make sales and make money, but flooding your social media feed with heavy handed marketing messages will only result in your audience tuning out.
-A few every now and then are OK, but pick your battles because seeing more ads is not the reason your community jumps on Facebook and Twitter.
+Posting a few every now and then is OK, but pick your battles because seeing more ads is not the reason your community jumps on Facebook and Twitter.
 Instead, focus more on creating and posting lighter content that is entertaining, reflects your values, or just shows the more human side of your business.

-The goal should be to post content your community will be naturally interested in liking and sharing, which will push your content to their individual communities of friends and family.
+Your goal should be to post content your community will be naturally interested in liking and sharing, which will push your content to their individual communities of friends and family.
 There’s no “perfect” formula and each community will respond to different things, consider things that YOU would find interesting – chances are your community will think so too.
 I’m talking about candid photos of your team around the office or out and about on the job or pictures from office parties or special occasions.
-Facebook Live and pre-recorded videos tend to be frequently featured across newsfeeds, so get over your camera shyness and talk to your community!
+Facebook Live and pre-recorded videos tend to be frequently featured across newsfeeds, so get over your camera shyness and talk to your community.